 Daniel J. Nevrivy, Ph.D.

 Dr. Nevrivy is a patent attorney and he counsels clients on domestic and international patent procurement.
 He has extensive experience helping clients across a range of industries maximize the value of their intellectual property and represents individuals, startups, emerging firms, leading research universities, and global corporations.
-He has particular expertise drafting and prosecuting U.S. and international patent applications in the biotechnology and pharmaceutical fields and has successfully assisted clients for nearly 15 years in these fields.
+He has particular expertise drafting and prosecuting U.S. and international patent applications in the biotechnology and pharmaceutical fields and has successfully assisted clients for over 15 years in these fields.

 Dr. Nevrivy’s practice further includes counseling clients regarding intellectual property strategies and portfolio management.
 He advises clients regarding freedom to operate, due diligence, patentability, invalidity and noninfringement.
 In particular, he has significant experience helping companies navigate the complex patent issues associated with the development and launch of proprietary products.